SinixND/game_of_life/README.md

 0. Performance
     - Mutlithreading
 0. Code
-    - Move globals to the right place! (to avoid globals: configs should be parameters of something that are accessible from outside, eg. with setter/getter)
-    - Parameter object if too many
     - Neighbors dont change!, save neighbor-references in agent
     - introduce board to agents class, no higher-dimension info in agent class?
     - doA(), doB(), f(call doA() & doB()) for core gamesteps (eg. determine next agents[] state)